-The travel industry knows that creating these new direct destinations not only saves customers time, as it reduces the number of layovers, but also saves their customers a significant amount of money as direct flights can be cheaper than flights with multiple stops.
+The travel industry knows that creating these new direct destinations not only saves customers time, as it reduces the number of layovers but also saves their customers a significant amount of money as direct flights can be cheaper than flights with multiple stops.

 It is also due directly to the growth of big data analytics that we have things like good times to go or good times to purchase tickets.
 Airlines know through the use of travel tech when tickets are most likely to be bought for a given destination and when tickets are most likely to not be bought.
-Because selling tickets is always more profitable than not selling tickets, airlines will typically offer reduced rates and fares to those destinations during the non-prime times to help encourage a traveler to go even during the off-season.
+Because selling tickets is always more profitable than not selling tickets, airlines will typically offer reduced rates and fares to those destinations during non-prime times to help encourage a traveler to go even during the off-season.

-This big data has not only made the travel industry billions of dollars through its successful use, but it has also saved travelers billions of dollars as they are now able to go on their dream vacation during the offseason and so enjoy the lower prices and benefits which that entails.
+This big data has not only made the travel industry billions of dollars through its successful use, but it has also saved travelers billions of dollars as they are now able to go on their dream vacation during the offseason and enjoy the lower prices and benefits that entails.
 And this is true not only with the airline travel industry as there are side beneficiaries like hotels, resorts, famous landmarks, or other destinations that will also typically lower prices during the offseason.
-Offseasons and on seasons can change depending on publicity, marketing, natural disasters or events, and a whole host of other factors and so big data is constantly being analyzed and scrutinized to improve business operations to the benefit of their clients.
+Offseasons and seasons can change depending on publicity, marketing, natural disasters or events, and a whole host of other factors so big data is constantly being analyzed and scrutinized to improve business operations to the benefit of their clients.

 The human touch

 Big data can only do so much though, and it is only when the magic of the human touch is added that travel experiences for clients truly become revolutionary.
-Travel agencies are able to use big data to help make very human decisions about places where individuals may enjoy traveling, places where they may like to go and be able to help them do it in a way that is budget and eco-friendly.
+Travel agencies are able to use big data to help make very human decisions about places where individuals may enjoy traveling, and places where they may like to go and be able to help them do it in a way that is budget and eco-friendly.
 This personalization from the big data travel industry is what really sets it apart from a mere computer algorithm attempting to create your dream vacation.
-People understand that vacations are not just about places and pricing, they are about experiences and having human travel agents who understand the importance of big data use on saving travelers money, enhance their experiences, and improve every subsequent trip they take.
+People understand that vacations are not just about places and pricing, they are about experiences and having human travel agents who understand the importance of big data use in saving travelers money, enhancing their experiences, and improving every subsequent trip they take.

-As we have seen, big data in the travel agency is not something that need be feared because the travel industry is using that big data to score big deals, better flights, better accommodations, and most importantly better traveling experiences for travelers all over the world.
+As we have seen, big data in the travel agency is not something that needs to be feared because the travel industry is using that big data to score big deals, better flights, better accommodations, and most importantly better traveling experiences for travelers all over the world.
 Those in the travel industry know that travelers are not a commodity; they are a person and their experience in travel matters.
 Through the harnessing of big data, travel agents can help make traveling a personally crafted experience that travelers will always treasure.

-Read also How Travel Agents win over Self Booking Tools
+Read also How Travel Agents Win Over Self-Booking Tools